 In this study, I propose an econometric framework to quantify the sources of the IV--OLS coefficient gap.
-In particular, I begin my analysis by considering a causal model:
+I begin my analysis by considering the following causal model:

-with a valid instrument $Z$ that is uncorrelated with unobservable $U$ conditional on covariates $W$.
-With no restriction on the structural function $g$, the equation allows for the treatment effects to be heterogeneous across covariates $W$ and nonlinear in treatment levels $X$ in any manner.\footnote{The separability restriction on the structural equation, which is relaxed in the extension part, rules out unobserved heterogeneity in the treatment effects. } I demonstrate that the OLS and IV estimates based on the linear regression equation (\ref{eq:linear_reg}), when the true model is (\ref{eq:separable}), represent different weighted averages of the marginal effects of the treatment they identify.
+with a valid instrument $Z$ that is uncorrelated with an unobservable $U$ conditional on covariates $W$.
+With no restriction on the structural function $g$, the equation allows for the treatment effects to be heterogeneous across covariates $W$ and nonlinear in treatment levels $X$ in any manner.\footnote{The separability restriction on the equation, which is relaxed in Section \ref{subsec:Unobserved-Heterogeneity}, rules out unobserved heterogeneity in the treatment effects.} I demonstrate that the OLS and IV estimates based on the linear regression equation (\ref{eq:linear_reg}), when the true model is (\ref{eq:separable}), represent different weighted averages of the marginal effects of the treatment they identify.

 Using the weighted-average representations, I then decompose the IV--OLS coefficient gap into three estimable components.
-These are: (i) \textbf{the covariate weight difference}, being the difference in how the IV and OLS coefficients place weights on the covariates $W$; (ii) \textbf{the treatment-level weight difference}, as the difference in how they place weights on treatment levels $X$; and (iii) \textbf{the endogeneity bias} (or marginal effect difference), being the difference between the IV- and OLS-identified marginal effects originating from the correlation between the treatment $X$ and unobservable $U$.
-For instance, in the return-to-schooling context, (i) arises from heterogeneous returns across observed personal backgrounds with different responses to the instrument, which motivates the conjecture of \citet{card1995earnings,card1999causal,card2001estimating}, (ii) follows from nonlinear returns across schooling levels with different sensitivities to the instrument, which motivates the robustness check of \citet{angrist1991does}, and (iii) corresponds to endogeneity bias associated with omitted unobserved ability.
+These are: (i) \textbf{the covariate weight difference}, being the difference in how the IV and OLS coefficients place weights on the covariates $W$; (ii) \textbf{the treatment-level weight difference}, as the difference in how they place weights on treatment levels $X$; and (iii) \textbf{the endogeneity bias} (or marginal effect difference), being the difference between the IV- and OLS-identified marginal effects originating from the correlation between the treatment $X$ and the unobservable $U$.
+For instance, in the return-to-schooling context, (i) arises from heterogeneous returns across observed personal backgrounds with different responses to the instrument, which motivates the conjecture of \citet{card1995earnings,card1999causal,card2001estimating}, (ii) follows from nonlinear returns across schooling levels with different sensitivity to the instrument, which motivates the robustness check of \citet{angrist1991does}, and (iii) corresponds to endogeneity bias associated with omitted unobserved ability.